Barry Manilow: 1980s

 On August 27, 1983, Manilow performed a landmark open-air concert at Blenheim Palace in Britain, an event that he told the audience was "one of the most exciting nights" in his life.
 It was the first such event ever held at that venue and was attended by an estimated 40,000 people.
 This concert was also taped for airing on Showtime.
 In December 1983, Manilow was reported to have endowed the music departments at six major universities in the United States and Canada.
 The endowments were part of a continuing endeavor by Manilow to recognize and encourage new musical talent.

 In 1984, Manilow released 2:00 AM Paradise Cafe, a jazz/blues collection of original barroom tunes recorded in one live take in the studio.
 That same year, Showtime aired a documentary of Manilow recording the album with a number of jazz legends including Sarah Vaughan and Mel Tormé.
 In 1984 and 1985, England aired two one-hour concert specials from his National Exhibition Centre (NEC) concerts.
+Barry also produced more songs for Dionne Warwick 6 songs on her Finder Of Lost Love album and 1 on her Friends album both albums released in 1985.
 In 1985, Manilow left Arista Records for RCA Records, where he released the pop album Manilow, and began a phase of international music, as he performed songs and duets in French, Spanish, Portuguese, and Japanese.
 The Manilow album was a complete about-face from the Paradise Cafe album, containing a number of uptempo tracks that featured synthesizers.
 In 1985, Japan aired a Manilow concert special where he played "Sakura" on the koto.